dowjones/react-dropdown-tree-select/README.md

 ### texts

-Texts to override output for
+Texts to override various labels, place holders & messages used in the component.
+You can also use this to provide translated messages.

 The `texts` object requires the following structure: